 Supporting a Healthy Inflammatory Response

-As a digestive aid, 1 to 3 Dr. Berne’s Whole Health Pancreatic Enzyme Support capsules may be taken per meal, distributed in the beginning and throughout meals, or as directed by your health-care practitioner
+As a digestive aid, 1 to 3 Dr. Berne’s Whole Health Digestive Enzymes capsules may be taken per meal, distributed in the beginning and throughout meals, or as directed by your health-care practitioner.

-To support a healthy inflammatory response, 1 to 3 capsules of Dr. Berne’s Whole Health Pancreatic Enzyme Support may be taken on an empty stomach between meals to maximize the absorption of proteolytic enzymes in the bloodstream
+To support a healthy inflammatory response, 1 to 3 capsules of Dr. Berne’s Whole Health Digestive Enzymes may be taken on an empty stomach between meals to maximize the absorption of proteolytic enzymes in the bloodstream.

 - Perbtani Y, Forsmark CE.
 Update on the diagnosis and management of exocrine pancreatic insufficiency.
 F7000Res.
 2019;8:Fl000 Faculty Rev:1991. doi:10.12688/fl000research.20779.1.